The Golden Circle and its Importance to Business Success.

 While facts and figures may make rational sense, people make decisions based on emotion – what feels right to them.
 This means that organisations need change the way that they communicate, both internally and externally.

-Starting with Why and working outwards, as shown in the diagram on the right, will drive decision-making and behaviour because communicating in this way literally ‘talks’ to the part of the brain that influences behaviour.
+Starting with Why and working outwards, as shown in the diagram on the right, will drive decision-making and behaviour.
+This is because communicating in this way literally ‘talks’ to the part of the brain that influences behaviour.

 Here’s an example with the same legal firm discussed above but this time starting with their Why:

-Why: “We are passionate about providing practical legal and commercial solutions that help our clients achieve their business and personal goals.”
+Why: “We are passionate about providing practical legal and commercial solutions that help people achieve their business and personal goals.”

 How: “Our lawyers are experts in their field, easy to deal with.
 They are committed to helping our clients achieve the best results for them.
 If we can’t help solve your issue, we will introduce you to someone who can.”